ValleyBell/MidiConverters/README.md

 So far only SegaSonic the Hedgehog and OutRunners are supported.
 You need to select between those games by enabling a #define at compile time.
 It will then try to read the respective ROM files from the current directory.

+## TaitoZoom
+This tool converts songs from Taito FX-1B (Zoom ZSG-2) arcade games to MIDI.
+Written by superctr

+Use this tool with the script `TaitoZoomConv.sh`, see the script source for more information on how to use.

 ## TG100_DemoSongDump
 This tool can be used to dump the TG100 demo song from its firmware ROM.